 Druk Path Trek integrates an experience of the Bhutanese culture, traditions, age-old artifacts, and mesmerizing landscape in the heart of Bhutan from Paro to Thimphu.
 The 8-day itinerary ensures a glimpse of the remarkable landmarks in Bhutan with their spiritual values and beliefs.

-In essence, the trek brings you a little closer to the people, culture, and natural beauty of Bhutan, from the rural scene in Jimilangtsho to the modern city of Thimphu.
+In essence, the trek brings you a little closer to Bhutan's people, culture, and natural beauty, from the rural scene in Jimilangtsho to the modern city of Thimphu.

 |Day 1||Arrival in Paro (2,280m/7,480ft)|